watergis/maplibre-gl-terradraw/.changeset/pretty-onions-whisper.md

 '@watergis/maplibre-gl-terradraw': patch
 ---

-fix: added rotateable and scalable for linestring, added deletable option for feature setting.
+fix: added rotateable and scalable for linestring.